 13. “Hey Google, Do You Know Clippy?”

 Remember Clippy, the intrusive assistant from older versions of Microsoft Office?
-It was a little animated paper clip who would interject when you were working with “helpful” advice.
-Even though Clippy was around long before Google Home, it still knows of Clippy’s legacy:
+It was a little animated paper clip that would interrupt your work with “helpful” advice.
+Even though Clippy was around long before Google Home, Google Assistant still knows of Clippy’s legacy:

 “Clippy?
 Clippy is legendary.”